 After 16 years, Germany’s Merkel is stepping down.
-Here’s how her legacy was built.
+Here’s how she built her legacy.

 East and West

-Merkel’s 16 years in power have seen a shift in the global world order.
+Merkel’s 16 years in power have seen a shift in the world order.
 Washington has pressured Germany to take a firmer stance toward Russia and China.
-But as a child of the Cold War, she has stressed the importance of avoiding another one.
+But as a child of the Cold War, Merkel has stressed the importance of avoiding another one.

-She has tried to separate Chinese human rights abuses and Russian expansionism from issues of trade and economy, sometimes also finding herself out of step with her European neighbors.
+She has tried to separate Chinese human rights abuses and Russian expansionism from issues of trade and economics, sometimes also finding herself out of step with her European neighbors.

 Her relationship with Russian President Vladimir Putin has, at times, been strained and antagonistic.
 But she has said it is important to keep lines of dialogue open.
-Despite her fear of dogs, Putin once brought his Labrador into a bilateral in what she says was an effort to intimidate her.
+Despite her fear of dogs, Putin once brought his Labrador into a bilateral meeting in what she says was an effort to intimidate her.

-In a career that has spanned four U.S. presidencies, she has remained staunchly committed to the transatlantic alliance, even as relations became particularly strained under President Donald Trump.
-In one telling moment in 2018, Merkel’s official Instagram account posted a photo showing her bearing down over a table with Trump on the other side with his arms folded.
+In a chancellorship that has spanned four U.S. presidencies, she has remained staunchly committed to the transatlantic alliance, even as relations became particularly strained under President Donald Trump.
+In one telling moment in 2018, Merkel’s official Instagram account posted a photo showing her bearing down over a table as Trump sat on the other side with his arms folded.

-Merkel speaks with U.S. President Donald Trump, who’s seated, during the G-7 summit in La Malbaie in Quebec on June 9, 2018.
-(Jesco Denzel/German Federal Government/AP) RIGHT: Russian President Vladimir Putin brought flowers for Merkel on her last trip to Moscow as chancellor.
+Merkel speaks with President Donald Trump during the Group of Seven summit in La Malbaie, Quebec, on June 9, 2018.
+(Jesco Denzel/German Federal Government/AP) RIGHT: Russian President Vladimir Putin brings flowers for Merkel on her last trip to Moscow as chancellor.

 What now?

-Now aged 67, Merkel has said she isn’t seeking a new political role.
+Now 67, Merkel has said she isn’t seeking a new political role.
 “Do I want to write, speak, hike?
 Do I want to be at home?
 Do I want to travel the world?” she said this month.

-Merkel has regularly dismissed questions on her legacy, saying historical analysis is not for her and she’d rather get on with the job.
+Merkel has regularly dismissed questions about her legacy, saying historical analysis is not for her and she’d rather get on with the job.

-But in a town hall in the coastal town of Stralsund in 2019, she was asked what she’d like children to read about her in history books in 50 years time.
+But in a town hall in the coastal town of Stralsund in 2019, she was asked what she’d like children to read about her in history books in 50 years.

 “She tried,” she said.